lincity-ng/lincity-ng/README.md

 unfortunately, not backward compatible.
 (Some old code just needed to go.)
 The good news is all your hard work toward your super-city-utopia is not lost.

-You can use the script at `contrib/ldsv-format-convert/1328-to-2130.sh` to convert your game to the new format.
+You can use the script located at `contrib/ldsv-format-convert/1328-to-2130.sh` in the source code (or `/usr/share/lincity-ng/1328-to-2130.sh` on GNU/Linux systems) to convert your game to the new format.
 The script converts games saved with Lincity-NG 2.12.x.
 And the script is likely to also work with games created with earlier versions if you had "binary saving" and "seed saving" options disabled.

 Before using the script, first make a backup of the games you want to convert:
 ```